al1brn/geonodes/README.md

 **Input sockets** are write-only attributes of the node when **Output sockets** are read-only.
 Hence, when a node uses the same name for an input socket and an output socket, the same name is use in the corresponding class without ambiguity.

 The node "Set Shade Smooth" has an input socket and an output socket named "Geometry".
-The `SetShadeSmooth` class owns a single attribute named `geometry` which refers to these two sockets depending on of it is set or read:
+The `SetShadeSmooth` class owns a single attribute named `geometry` which refers to these two sockets depending on if it is set or read:

 ``` python
 with GeoNodes("Demo") as tree: